mesaprotector/kittylauncher/README.md

 executed by the wrapper kittylauncher.sh script.

 Future tasks are:
-- have the bash-completion file grab its possible completions directly from kittylauncherrc
 - more configurability (set paths in kittylauncherrc)
 - figure out how to package literally anything